Adam-Azai/car-car/README.md

 - owner_name:(string) the name of the vehicle's owner
 - date:(datefield) the date of the appointment
 - time: (timefield), the time of the appointment
-- reason: (string) why is the car getting serviced(oil change, tire change, battery replacement)
+- reason: (textfield) why is the car getting serviced (oil change, tire change, battery replacement)
 - vin: (string) the Vehicle Identification Number of the car being serviced
 - vip: (boolean) if the car was purchased from our dealership then a vip status icon is displayed
 - status: (boolean) whether the car's service is done or the appointment was canceled